crossplatform-dev/xplat-challenges/results.md

 # File access

+**NOTE:** These numbers are from previous versions.
+Need to update the code and run them again.

 Goal is to read and write large numbers of files of different sizes (4k and 1MB) without blocking the UI thread.
 `async/await` is used in JavaScript and C# to perform all I/O operations.